 1. Keyword stuffing instead of natural language

-Listings like “Bluetooth headphones wireless headphones wireless in-ear sport jogging fitness” are difficult for people to read and for Rufus to cite.
-Amazon’s AI, like AI in general, prefers content that it can reproduce in natural language.
+Listings like “Bluetooth headphones wireless headphones cordless in-ear sport jogging fitness” are hard for people to read and for Rufus to quote.
+Amazon AI, like AI in general, prefers content it can reproduce in natural language.

 3. Images without informative text

-COSMO evaluates products based on relationships like “used for,” “used by,” “used in.”
-If your listing doesn’t make it clear for which situations, target groups, and locations your product is intended, the AI is missing key connections.
+COSMO evaluates products based on relations like “used for,” “used by,” “used in.”
+If your listing doesn’t clarify which situations, target groups, and locations your product is intended for, the AI misses important connections.

 5. Contradictions between listing and reviews

-If you promise “quiet,” but 20 reviews mention “loud,” Rufus goes with the customer perception.
-The AI treats reviews as the “ground truth,” the more reliable source of information.
+If you promise “quiet” but 20 reviews mention “loud,” Rufus will trust customer perception.
+The AI considers reviews as “ground truth” and the more reliable source of information.

 Amazon Listing Strategy 2026: Three Mindsets for Rufus Visibility

-The good news: Switching to Rufus or COSMO-optimized listings isn’t a complete restart.
-Many best practices remain valid—they just need to be expanded.
-Three mindsets will be decisive in 2026:
+The good news: switching to Rufus or COSMO-optimized listings is not a complete restart.
+Many best practices remain valid — they just need to be expanded.
+Three mindsets that will be crucial in 2026:

 1. Listings as a knowledge base

-Every bullet point, every image, every answered question feeds into the knowledge graph.
+Every bullet point, every image, every answered question feeds the knowledge graph.
 Completeness beats brevity.

 2. Consistency across all touchpoints

-Text, images, A+ content, reviews, and Q&A must all tell the same story.
+Text, images, A+ content, reviews, and Q&A all need to tell the same story.
 Contradictions confuse the AI.

 3. Review management as listing maintenance